pu2clr/SI4735/examples/README.md

 This example implements a FM radio using the ATtiny85 as the master MCU.

+The Attiny core board/plataform can be installed using the Arduino IDE boards manager.
+Insert the URL http://drazzy.com/package_drazzy.com_index.json on board manager.

+On menu Preferences, enter the above URL in "Additional Boards Manager URLs;
 To setup ATtiny85 on Arduino IDE, go to Tools Menu, Board, Board Manager and install "ATTinyCore by Spence Konde".
 See also the video [How to "SI4735 Arduino Library and ATtiny85"](https://youtu.be/zb9TZtYVu-s).

 See [ATTiny Core - 1634, x313, x4, x41, x5, x61, x7, x8 and 828 for Arduino](https://github.com/SpenceKonde/ATTinyCore).